khaors/geocompr/main.md

 E02003037   E02003043    1186        88    908          110       3
 E02003034   E02003043    1177       281    711          100       7

-This table provides a snapshot of Bristolian travel patterns demonstrating, for example, that walking is the most popular mode of transport among the top 5 inter-zonal origin-destination pairs and that zone `E02003043` is a popular destination.
+This table provides a snapshot of Bristolian travel patterns demonstrating, for example, that walking is the most popular mode of transport among the top 5 origin-destination pairs and that zone `E02003043` is a popular destination (Bristol city centre, the destination of all the top 5 OD pairs).
-But from a policy perspective it's useless: aside from the fact that it contains only a tiny portion of the 2910 OD pairs, there is no way of deciding *where* policy measures are needed to boost walking and cycling.
+But from a policy perspective \@ref(tab:od) is of limited use: aside from the fact that it contains only a tiny portion of the 2910 OD pairs, it tells us little about *where* policy measures are needed.
 What is needed is a way to plot this origin-destination data on the map.

 The solution is to convert the non-geographic `od` dataset into geographical desire lines that can be plotted on a map.